AllanCameron/PDFR/README.md

 **Please note, this may take up to five minutes to complete as the source files have to be compiled on your computer as part of the installation.**

+The current version passes all CRAN tests, but is at an early stage of development.
+It will work with most pdfs, but there are some unsupported features which may lead to some pdfs producing runtime errors.

+Documents encrypted using the standard method and which can be opened without a password are supported.
+Password-based encryption is currently unsupported.

+If there are any suggestions for development please submit a feature request, or let me know about pdfs that break the package.

 ## Motivation
 Extracting useful data from pdf is difficult for two reasons.
 Firstly, the pdf format primarily consists of binary data, which is laid out in such a way as to